 “Tell them that their struggle does not change how you view or feel about them.
 Let them know that you are there to support them, and ask how you can do that.” – Starling Community Member

 If your organization has made Starling Minds’ mental health program available to you, log in to check out other suggestions from the Community.
 Have a mental health story you want to share?
 Connect with us at firstname.lastname@example.org.

-If your organization currently does not offer Starling Minds, fill out this form to request a free confidential trial and we’ll let your company know you’d like them to consider Starling for employee mental health.
+If your organization currently does not offer Starling Minds, fill out this form and we’ll let your company know you’d like them to consider Starling for employee mental health.